-The 180+ CAN Europe membership supports the Paris Agreement’s call to limit temperature rise to 1.5°C as the only acceptable threshold to avert even more dangerous climate change, based on the social and economic opportunities of the zero-carbon transition and the growing evidence of extreme impacts of climate change.
+The 200+ CAN Europe membership supports the Paris Agreement’s call to limit temperature rise to 1.5°C as the only acceptable threshold to avert even more dangerous climate change, based on the social and economic opportunities of the zero-carbon transition and the growing evidence of extreme impacts of climate change.
 Currently, global temperature increase is moving dangerously close to the 1.5°C threshold.
 With warming already of 1.2°C, action and ambition of the EU remain insufficient.
 The EU Climate Law requires the European Commission to present by May 2024 a proposal for a 2040 climate target and an indicative greenhouse gas emission budget for the period 2030-2050.
 Furthermore, at COP26 in Glasgow the EU committed to present, at the latest by 2025, a new climate target (NDC – Nationally Determined Contribution) for 2035.
-This is why CAN Europe is updating its position on EU climate ambition, as set out in its position paper.
+This is why CAN Europe is updating its position on EU climate ambition, as set out in this paper.

 Based on the most recent science available and equity principles of historical responsibility and capacity to act that underpin the Paris Agreement, the European Union needs to act in accordance with its equitable share of any remaining greenhouse gas budget.
 In light of the EU’s role as a major historic emitter and a wealthy region, implementing steep domestic net emission reductions alone will not be sufficient to achieve this; additional support for mitigation to countries in the Global South, in the form of climate finance and other means of implementation needs to be provided.